Frequently Asked Personal Injury Questions

 How does the insurance company decide how much to make its initial offer?
 (FAQ)

-This is why your personal injury attorney must adequately articulate why your injures are different or alternativley be prepared to file a lawsuit.
-When your accident lawyer files a lawsuit, sometimes the insurance companies do take a second look at a case and give a second look to the real trial value of the case, particularly when they know that the accident lawyers handling the case are willing to go to trial.
+This is why your advocates must adequately articulate why your injuries are different or alternatively be prepared to file a lawsuit.
+When a lawsuit is filed, sometimes the insurance companies do take a second look at a case and give a second look to the real trial value of the case, particularly when they know that the your attorneys handling the case are willing to go to trial.

 Will I hurt the person I am suing by bringing a personal injury claim?
 (FAQ)

 This question is often asked by our personal injury clients who deserve compensation for their injuries but are afraid that they will do harm to the person who caused their injuries.
-Virtually all personal injury claims are handled by insurance company lawyers and paid by insurance, so the person (or company) will not have to pay any money out of their own pocket.
+We are amazed at how many of our seriously injured clients are still so worried about he people that caused their injuries.
+The news is good on this front: virtually all personal injury claims are handled by insurance company lawyers and paid by insurance, so the person (or company) will not have to pay any money out of their own pocket.

 Do I still have a claim if my medical bills were paid by insurance?
 (FAQ)